4/25/2018Bus Camera Companies Fight In Federal Court

 The federal judge saw no realistic evidence that BusPatrol would suffer "irreparable harm" necessitating such an extraordinary order.
 He held that the case could proceed normally with each side on an even footing.

-BusPatrol is a new company formed from the ashes of Force Multiplier Solutions, a bus camera firm caught delivering $3 million in bribes to the Dallas County Schools.
+BusPatrol acquired the IP assets of Force Multiplier Solutions, a bus camera firm caught delivering $3 million in bribes to the Dallas County Schools.
 Earlier this month, the former head of Dallas County Schools admitted he accepted those bribes.
 Dallas voters showed their displeasure in November by overwhelmingly approving a ballot initiative that dissolved the school system.
-After Force Multiplier Solutions closed its doors, BusPatrol took over the ticketing business.
+After Force Multiplier Solutions closed its doors, BusPatrol acquired the ticketing business.
 It now alleges that ATS tried to take advantage of the bribery scandal.

 "When Dallas County Schools began contemplating the sale of its assets to try and get out from underneath its suffocating debt, ATS saw an opportunity and devised a scheme to do something it otherwise would not be able to do: get its hands on BusPatrol's BusStop technology and trade secrets so that it could understand how it worked, replicate its features, and better compete with BusPatrol's superior product," BusPatrol attorney Robert L. Rickman alleged.
 "Simply put, ATS got behind the curtain -- it improperly saw how BusPatrol's confidential technology, methods, and processes actually work"